 Can I get a facial if I’m pregnant?

-Absolutely.
+Absolutely and you deserve it!
 We provide a safe environment for our pregnant and nursing mothers.
 Beds are bolstered, and you’ll be propped in a very comfortable position for the duration of your facial.
 Chemical-free products are used at all times to ensure the safety of all of our clients.
 Please make sure you let the staff know you are pregnant at the time of making an appointment and, congratulations!

 We will NEVER up-sell you during your facial or force products on you afterward.
 If, during a facial, you would like to add-on or upgrade your service, please talk to your esthetician directly.
-Add-ons and upgrades include extra massage, concentrated serums, and hand treatments.
-If your questions have not been answered on this page, please direct them to one of our skincare professionals at email@example.com and we will be more than happy to answer anything thrown our way!
+Add-ons and upgrades include extra massage or more focus on extractions.
+If your questions have not been answered on this page please reach out to us and we would be delighted to help!

-How can I make my tan last longer?
+How can I make my spray tan last longer?

 How does a spray tan work?